ironfeet/AnythingLLM-LazyCat/README.md

 ## What

-This project involves porting the lightweighted RAG implementation of AnythingLLM + Ollama to LazyCat MicroServer.
+This project involves porting the lightweight RAG implementation of AnythingLLM + Ollama to LazyCat MicroServer.

-So, please do not expect that this project can help you run this RAG implementation on platforms other than LazyCat MicroServer.
+So, please do not expect this project to help you run this RAG implementation on platforms other than LazyCat MicroServer.

 ## Dependencies